Giving Back to Our Community

 The Health Care Reform Act mandates that every three years tax-exempt hospitals must conduct a Community Health Needs Assessment (CHNA) and implement strategies to address priority needs.
 The Health Reform Act spells out requirements for the CHNA; a disciplined approach to collecting, analyzing, and using data, including community input, to identify barriers to the health and well-being of its residents and communities, leading to the development of goals and targeted action plans to achieve those goals.
 This assessment is central to an organization’s community benefit/social accountability plan.
 By determining and examining the service needs and gaps in a community, an organization can develop responses to address them.

-Abington Hospital - Jefferson Health (AH) , Abington- Lansdale Hospital (ALH) and their parent organization, Abington- Jefferson Health (AJH), are non-profit 501©3 organizations with a strong mission of community service and outreach.
-Abington - Jefferson Health works to create the healthiest possible community by orchestrating targeted outreach for maximum community benefit while reducing health disparities.
-AJH completed its first CHNA in 2013 and throughout 2016, physicians and staff from both hospitals focused on completing three-year action plans which addressed the areas of need identified in the 2013 Action Plans:
+Abington Hospital – Jefferson Health (AH) , Abington – Lansdale Hospital (ALH) and their parent organization, Abington – Jefferson Health (AJH), are non-profit 501©3 organizations with a strong mission of community service and outreach, aligning with the Mission of Abington Jefferson Health: We Improve Lives.
+Abington – Jefferson Health works to create the healthiest possible community by orchestrating targeted outreach for maximum community benefit while reducing health disparities.
+AJH completed its first CHNA in 2013 and concluded work on the identified needs through related implementation plans in June of 2016.

 In March 2016 AJH completed and published the 2016-19 Community Health Needs Assessment.
-In addition, a three- year implementation plan to address the identified needs was completed and approved in June 2016.
+A three- year implementation plan was completed and approved in June 2016, and addresses the following most important priority health needs for the population of the Abington Community Benefit areas:

 Full copies of the 2013 and 2016 Needs Assessments and related implementation plans are available at Jefferson.edu/Abington.